Last Updated on

 For the child with anxious attachment the mother is unpredictable.
 Sometimes she can be intrusive, insensitive and emotionally unavailable.
 Other times she may be available and can adequately respond to the child’s needs.
 However, swinging between these two types of behavior does not give the child the safety and predictability he needs.

 The mother’s inconsistency causes the child to feel anxiety because he does not know what to expect.
 This anxiety reinforces the child’s need for attachment, becoming dependent on the mother.
 Therefore the child learns to assess the condition of the mother, to be suspicious, and at the same time to cling on her in order to have his needs fulfilled.

 Because the need for attachment is related to the survival mechanisms in the brain.
 Children depend on their parents to survive.
 Because the child clings onto the parent, the abandonment, separation or disappearance of the parent is a desperate situation for the child.
 This situation is beyond the child’s ability to manage it in any way.

 In order to adapt to his situation and the uncertain relationship with the mother, the child is focused to determine her state of mind.
 The child tryes to read the mother’s behavior and make sense of her behavior.
 Depending on the signs received from the mother, the child adapts his own behavior.

 This means that the child can eliminate his wishes and needs and putting first and foremost the love of his mother.
 The strategies used by the child are taking care of his mother’s needs and the adaptating his behavior accordingly.
 Therefore, the child believes that if he is a good child he can make his mother fulfill his need to be loved.

-The profile of an adult with anxious attachment style
+What is the profile of an adult with anxious attachment style?

 The pattern of attachment that the adult will manifest in his future relationships, including the couple’s relationship, is formed early and manifests itself throughout life.
 The attachment style is usually completed by the age of 3 years old.